olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 # 2. Using Web Components – Lit-Element Templates

-Part of the live-coding examples of the talk [A Primer to Web Components](https://web-components-primer.firebaseapp.com).
+Part of the live-coding examples of the talk [A Primer on Web Components](https://web-components-primer.firebaseapp.com).

 ---